 Doris O'Donnell Innovations in Investigative Journalism Fellowship

 With the goal of making an even bigger impact, the fellowship this year also will award second- and third-place prizes of $5,000 and $2,500.
-The fellowship is made possible through a three-year grant from the Allegheny Foundation.
+The fellowship is generously funded by the Allegheny Foundation.

-The fellowship winner will have eight months to report and publish or broadcast the final story or series of stories.
-In addition, the honoree will be required to come to Point Park University’s Downtown Pittsburgh campus three times, including an event to celebrate their work.
+The fellowship winner will have eight months to report and publish or broadcast stories.
+The honoree will be required to come to Point Park University’s Downtown Pittsburgh campus to meet with students and attend a celebration of their work.
+If the ongoing pandemic does not allow an in-person visit, other arrangements will be made.

 Meet the Judging Panel